ysard/mi_remote_database/README.md

 emitter light ON or OFF.
 Pulses are used for IR transmission based on PWM (Pulses Width Modulation) where the carrier frequency acts as a clock.

-Timmings are expressed in microseconds (us), Burst/pulse values are expressed in number of cycles of the carrier for which to turn the light on and off.
+Timmings are expressed in microseconds (us or µs), Burst/pulse values are expressed in number of cycles of the carrier for which to turn the light on and off.